StevenBtw/solvor/README.md

 ```

 ### tabu_search
-Greedy local search with memory.
-Prevents cycling back to recent solutions, forcing exploration of new territory.
-More deterministic than anneal.
+Greedy local search with a "don't go back there" list.
+Simple but surprisingly effective.

 ```python
 result = tabu_search(